Linear and nonlinear properties of a compact high-kinetic-inductance WSi multimode resonator: Summary

 \section{Summary}

 In conclusion, we have demonstrated the use of WSi as a high-kinetic-inductance material for both decreasing the footprint of a multimode resonator and for introducing both inter- and intra-mode nonlinearities to the device.
-The fabrication is straightforward and reproducible and yields a reduction of the footprint by a factor of \(\sim 0.35\) with standard lateral dimensions.
-At high powers we observed a nonlinear behaviour with a Kerr coefficient in the order of \(|K_{11}|/2\pi \approx 1.5\times10^{-7}\) Hz/photon for the first mode (172 MHz).
+The fabrication is straightforward and reproducible and yields a reduction of the footprint by a factor of \(\sim 2.9\) with standard lateral dimensions.
+At high powers we observed a nonlinear behavior with a Kerr coefficient in the order of \(|K_{11}|/2\pi \approx 1.5\times10^{-7}\) Hz/photon for the first mode (172 MHz).
 Further reduction of the footprint requires making \(\alpha\) closer to \(1\).
-Since \(L_K \propto R\) for \(T \ll T_c\) , where \(R\) is the normal resistance\cite{tinkham2004introduction}, this can be accomplished by a reduction of the cross section.
+Since \(L_K \propto R\) for \(T \ll T_c\) , where \(R\) is the normal resistance \cite{tinkham2004introduction}, this can be accomplished by a reduction of the cross section.
 Notice that \(L_g\) can be kept constant if the ratio between central strip width and the spacing to ground doesn't change \cite{Goppl2008}.
-As can be seen from Eqn. \ref{eq:KerrCoeff} this will also increase the Kerr coefficient.
-In addition, the Kerr coefficient can be increased by increasing the fundamental frequency, since \(f_1 \sim \frac{1}{\sqrt{L_{tot}}}\) and therefore \(K_{11} \propto \left(f_1\right)^4\) at the limit of \(\alpha \approx 1\).
+As can be seen from Eqn. \ref{eq:KerrCoeff} this will also increase the magnitude of the Kerr coefficient.
+In addition, the Kerr coefficient can be increased by raising the fundamental frequency, since \(f_1 \sim \frac{1}{\sqrt{L_{tot}}}\) and therefore \(K_{11} \propto \left(f_1\right)^4\) at the limit of \(\alpha \approx 1\) of Eqn. \ref{eq:KerrCoeff}.
 The footprint of the device can also be reduced independently from the nonlinearity by increasing its capacitance at the cost of a larger loss but with an impedance closer to 50 \(\Omega\) as demonstrated recently with hybrid Al/WSi devices \cite{goldstein2020four,goldstein2021compact}.
-In this paper we used the nonlinear coupling for device characterization, but it may also be used for other purposes such as measurement of one mode by monitoring another one\cite{buksIntermode, tancredi2013bifurcation} or even two-mode squeezing \cite{andersson2020squeezing} if the coupling is strong enough.
+In this paper we used the nonlinear mode coupling for device characterization, but it may also be used for other purposes such as measurement of one mode by monitoring another one \cite{buksIntermode, tancredi2013bifurcation} or even two-mode squeezing \cite{andersson2020squeezing} if the coupling is sufficiently strong when compared with losses.